scality/Zenko/docs/docsource/Reference/object_operations/put_object.rst

 .. note::

-  Zenko Enterprise never adds partial objects; if a success response is received, Zenko Enterprise added the entire object to the bucket.
+  Zenko never adds partial objects; if a success response is received, Zenko added the entire object to the bucket.

 Object locking is not supported.
 If an object with the same name is